freignat91/mlearning/README.md

 The ant behaviours are the following:

-- by default, workers disperse them-self covering the maximum of space as quickly as possible
+- by default, workers disperse themselves covering the maximum of space as quickly as possible
 - if a worker finds a food, it brings back it to nest
 - when a worker reach its nest with a food, the nest receive 1 resource point and create a new worker
-- if a worker encounter an hostile ant (not belonging to the same nest), then it enter in panic mode and go back quickly to its nest
+- if a worker encounter an hostile ant (not belonging to the same nest), it enters in panic mode and go back quickly to its nest
 - when a worker in panic mode reach its nest, the nest create a new soldier running in the direction  of the panic source
-- when a soldier encounter an hostile ant (worker or soldier), it attacks it. each contact makes by a soldier remove one life point to its target (a soldier has 400 live point, a worker 120, see ./nests/parameters.go file)
+- when a soldier encounter an hostile ant (worker or soldier), it attacks it. each contact makes by a soldier remove two life point to its target (a soldier has 400 live point, a worker 120, see ./nests/parameters.go file)
+- worker which fights remove 1 life point to soldier

 That's all, at the end, only one nest survive.

 # Way of working

-Ant network are train using regular gradient retro-propagation algorithm.
+Ant network are trained using regular gradient retro-propagation algorithm.
+It's enough for now considering that the ant neural network have few internal layers.
 The point is to be able to define what is the right output of a network for a given entry.

 For that let's consider the consequence of an ant decision, using the following algorithm:

 - for each simulation tick and for each ant:
   - build the network entry using what the ant see (see chapter `ant network structure`)
   - propagate the entry in the network
-  - considering the network output, take a decision about the direction the ant should move (see chapter `take decision on output`). (note that there is no random on this part, ants move always on their network output no matter what it is)
+  - considering the network output, take a decision about the direction the ant should move (see chapter `take decision on output`).
   - move the ant to the chosen direction
   - compute the happiness of the ant (see chapter `the happiness of a ant`)
   - if the happiness is the same than the one of previous loop, do nothing and keep the direction as it is.